Edge-Edge Correlations without Edge-States: $\eta$-clustering State as Ground State of the Extended Attractive SU(3) Hubbard Chain: Introduction

-Since it is generally difficult to prepare specific high-energy eigenstates experimentally, one way to achieve $\eta$-clustering states is to realize a model that has them as its ground state.
-In Ref.~\cite{yoshida_exact_2022}, it was shown that $\eta$-clustering states are the unique ground state of a suitably tailored Hamiltonian.
-However, it is required that the one- and two-body hopping amplitudes be equal, which is highly demanding experimentally in a cold-atom setup.
-In this study, we explore the phase diagram of the extended attractive SU($3$) Hubbard chain with a two-body hopping and nearest-neighbor interaction (See Fig.~\ref{fig:model}).
-This model can be seen as a relative of the lattice fermion models with the two-body hopping~\cite{penson_real-space_1986,affleck_field-theory_1988, hui_penson_1993,arrachea_ground-state_1997, japaridze_eta_2001,dutta_non-standard_2015,gotta_two-fluid_2021}.
+In previous work~\cite{perez-romero_phase_2021}, the extended SU(3) Hubbard chain with nearest-neighbor interaction at one-third filling was studied numerically.
+For attractive on-site interactions, the phase diagram consists of four distinct phases: phase separation (PS), charge density wave (CDW), pairing phase, and an intermediate phase.
+In this work, we further introduce two-body hopping terms~\cite{penson_real-space_1986,affleck_field-theory_1988, hui_penson_1993,arrachea_ground-state_1997, japaridze_eta_2001,dutta_non-standard_2015,sous_light_2018,moller_magnon_2019,sous_fracton_2020,gotta_two-fluid_2021} and focus on the half-filling sector.
 When the on-site interaction term is sufficiently large, we can treat these terms as perturbations.
-By mapping to a spin-$1/2$ XXZ chain, we show that there are three phases in the model at half-filling: (i) Phase separation (PS), (ii) Tomonaga-Luttinger liquid (TLL), and (iii) Charge density wave (CDW).
+By mapping the system to a spin-$1/2$ XXZ chain, we show that there are three phases: PS, Tomonaga-Luttinger liquid (TLL), and CDW.
 The $\eta$-clustering state arises as a gapless ground state along the phase boundary between the PS and TLL phases.
 Notably, it becomes the ground state when the two-body hopping amplitude and nearest-neighbor interaction are small compared to the one-body hopping amplitude.
 This is in contrast to the attractive SU($3$) Hubbard chain without two-body hopping and nearest-neighbor interaction, where the ground state only shows the CDW phase at half-filling~\cite{zhao_insulating_2007,nonne_competing_2011,capponi_2016}.

 Using the density matrix renormalization group (DMRG), we numerically explore the phase diagram.
 We confirm that results are consistent with the perturbative result even for finite but large on-site interactions.
 We compute the entanglement entropy of our $\eta$-clustering ground state, showing excellent agreement with analytic predictions, and further demonstrate that it exhibits bODLRO.
 Large parts of our phase diagram are separated by a Berezinskii–Kosterlitz–Thouless (BKT) transition, which is numerically challenging to pinpoint, because the crossover from exponentially to algebraically decaying correlation functions is hard to capture for numerically tractable system sizes.
 Instead of determining the exact shape of the boundary between the TLL and CDW phases, we focus on several paths in the phase diagram and determine the BKT transition points along these paths by detecting level crossings due to the emergent SU(2) symmetry.